 Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

-The foreign workforce quota for the services sector will also be tightened from 2020, says Finance Minister Heng Swee Keat in this year’s Budget speech.
+The foreign worker quota for the services sector will also be tightened from 2020, says Finance Minister Heng Swee Keat in this year’s Budget speech.

-SINGAPORE: Finance Minister Heng Swee Keat delivered a Budget on Monday (Feb 18) that outlines a strategic plan “to build a strong, united Singapore”.
+SINGAPORE: Finance Minister Heng Swee Keat delivered an expansionary Budget on Monday (Feb 18) that outlined a strategic plan “to build a strong, united Singapore”.

 He said “new forces are reshaping the global environment”, and these are interacting in complex ways at the global, regional and national levels and there is a need for Singapore to chart its way forward confidently building on its distinct strengths.